dbiservices/yak/docs/quickstart_aws_network.md

 - igw_tag_name:
 - security_group_name:

 The nat_gw variable is optionnal, fill it with yes only if you want a nat gateway linked to your subnet(s).
-**A nat gateway MUST be created in a PUBLIC subnet** The nat_target varaible must be filled with the name of the **PRIVATE** subnet you want to link to the nat gateway, if you want one.
+**A nat gateway MUST be created in a PUBLIC subnet.**
+The nat_target varaible must be filled with the name of the **PRIVATE** subnet you want to link to the nat gateway, if you want one.